Sung-Huan/ANNOgesic/docs/source/test_case.rst

            GSM1649588_Hp26695_ML_B1_HS1_+TEX_reverse.wig.gz
     cd ../../../../

-Because it is a test case, we only download one replicate to reduce the running time.
+We only download one replicate to reduce the running time.

 Improving the reference genome
 ------------------

-If the data which we retrieved from NCBI is exactly the strain what you want, you can skip this step.
+Again, if the data retrieved from NCBI is exactly what you want, you can skip this step.
 Please remember to put or download the fasta file to ``ANNOgesic/output/target/fasta``.

-If you want to generate the fasta file of your target strain, you need to find a closed train of your target strain and a mutation table between the target strain and the closed strain.
+Now, we assume that we need to generate fasta file of our target strain.
+First of all, we need to find a close strain (fasta file and gff file can be found) of our target strain.
-Then you can run subcommand ``get_target_fasta`` for getting the fasta file.
-For the mutation table, please refer to the section of ``subcommands``.
+Then, we need to generate a mutation table between these two strains.
+When these files are produced, we can run subcommand ``get_target_fasta`` for getting fasta file of the target strain.
-Once you have the mutation table, you can improve the fasta files.
+For mutation table format, please check the section ``ANNOgesic's subcommands``.

 We use a simple example to modify our test case.
 The `mutation table <https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/mutation.csv>`_ is